-- B. The Parties fully recognize that- - all the employee representatives of the Union are voluntary and whatever official time is spent in the conduct of labor/management activities is spent as much in the interest of the Employer as that of the employees; and - 2. the official time spent by the Union on the conduct of labor/management activities under the Statute contributes to the development of orderly and constructive labor-management relations. - C. In recognition of sub-sections A and B above, reasonable official time will be granted for all representational activities, excluding internal Union business, inaccordance with provisions of this Article. - D. The term "official time" as used in this Agreement means an employee's approved absence from duty during his/her regular hours of duty without loss
+- B. The Parties fully recognize that- - all the employee representatives of the Union are voluntary and whatever official time is spent in the conduct of labor/management activities is spent as much in the interest of the Employer as that of the employees; and - 2. the official time spent by the Union on the conduct of labor/management activities under the Statute contributes to the development of orderly and constructive labor-management relations. - There is a shared responsibility to ensure that official time is authorized and used appropriately to avoid misuse, grievances, and/or unfair labor practices. - C. The term "Official Time" allows employees serving in their capacity as Union representatives to perform certain representational functions without loss of pay or charge to leave subject to supervisory approval based on mission needs and requirements of this contract.